RandyGonzalez249/RandyGonzalez249/README.md

 ## 🔍 About Me

-Data Analyst with a B.S. in Applied Mathematics from UCLA and hands-on experience in Excel, SQL, Tableau, Power BI, and Python.
-Skilled in data cleaning, dashboard design, and exploratory analysis through applied projects in sales, customer behavior, and marketing.
-Strong background in business operations and stakeholder communication from 6+ years of experience in a construction setting.
-Actively seeking entry-level data analyst roles in the Greater Los Angeles area to leverage technical and analytical expertise in a collaborative, data-driven environment to drive process improvement and strategic decisions.
+Data Analyst with B.S. in Applied Mathematics from UCLA and seven years of operations experience managing procurement, payroll systems, and process improvements in construction.
+Post-graduation, I applied quantitative skills in an operational setting - building data systems that turned project metrics into cost savings and efficiency gains.
+Now seeking to transition into a more dedicated data analyst role where I can focus entirely on analysis and leverage technical skills in SQL, Python, Excel, Power BI, and Tableau alongside practical business experience.
+Experienced in cleaning complex datasets, building dashboards, and communicating insights to non-technical stakeholders.
+Aiming for a position where both analytical rigor and operational understanding create value.

 ---

 ## 🛠️ Technical Skills

 **Languages & Tools:**
-`Excel` • `SQL` • `Power BI` • `Tableau` • `PostgreSQL` • `Python` • `Pandas`
+`Excel` • `SQL` (`PostgreSQL`, `SQLite`) • `Power BI` • `Tableau` • `Python` (`Pandas`, `Jupyter`) • `R`

 **Methods:**
 `Data Cleaning` • `Data Transformation` • `Data Aggregation` • `Exploratory Analysis` • `Dashboard Design` • `Reporting` • `KPI Tracking`